mahinur-rashid/gnn-bert-music-context/COVERAGE.md

 # Coverage check against `Instructions.pdf`

 Every requirement in the brief, and where it is implemented.
-Task 4 and the final report are deliberately deferred (MusicCaps audio not downloaded yet).
+All four tasks are implemented; only the final report is still outstanding.

 ## Section 3 — Dataset requirements